frictionlessdata/website/site/people/README.md

 ## Contributors

 Frictionless Data is a collective effort made by many great people working on various projects.
 You can click on the pictures below to see their code contributions in detail.
-It's only a subset of all the people working on the project, please take a look on our [Github Organization](https://github.com/frictionlessdata).
+This is only a subset of all the people working on the project - please take a look on our [Github Organization](https://github.com/frictionlessdata).

 <p><strong><big>project</big></strong></p>
 <a href="https://github.com/frictionlessdata/project/graphs/contributors" title="Open a Github repo">